-A Canton crew pulls empties from the Lehigh Cement pier.
+A Canton crew pulls paper empties out of the lower Rukert Terminal siding, as it passes the iconic Lehigh Cement pier.